xregistry/spec/core/spec.md

   managed attributes might have specialized processing.
-- On write operations, without a [`?nested`](#updating-nested-registry-collections) query parameter, any included xRegistry collections are ignored.
-In other words, the operation will only modify the targeted entities, not any nested collections/entities.
+- On write operations, without a [`?nested`](#updating-nested-registry-collections) query parameter, any included xRegistry collections will generate an error.
 - `PUT` or `PATCH ` can not be targeted at xRegistry collections.
 A `POST` would need to be used instead to add entities to the collection, and a `DELETE` might also be needed to delete unwanted entities.